 Turmeric is a well-known antimicrobial and antioxidant bath ingredient.
 Adding ½ cup of this healing substance to a warm bath can leave your skin feeling super fresh.

-Combine ground turmeric with milk or Epsom salts for an extra burst of healing when you’re feeling tired.
+Watch the video above about how to take a healing turmeric detox bath.
 Ground turmeric will also help to ease sore muscles after a long and tiring day.

 If you’re worried about turmeric (or any of these great bath ingredients) staining the bathtub, be sure to read this post about how to clean the tub after you soak.